EssayPart3/EssaySteinDiscrepancies/README.md

 This is the code accompanying my Part III essay.
 Further details and general explanations on the work can be found there.
-This is also true citations and references this code is based on.
+This is also true for references this code is based on.